buzzqw/TUS/OBSS/markdown-separati/en/29-adventures-in-water.md

 Weapons like Trident, Short Spear, Short Sword, Javelin have no penalty to hit underwater in melee.
 - Moving or swimming in water is considered ***difficult terrain***.

-These penalties are valid only if you don't have a Swim movement type.
+These penalties are valid only if you don' \*\*t have a Swim movement type.

 ### Ranged attacks underwater